 It may be true that those who get up early have a jump start on the day before others are even out of bed.
 Still, it’s been suggested that night owls, or the people who prefer to stay up late and work into the night, are probably more intelligent.

 Psychology Today reported that night owls generally have a higher IQ than those who prefer to get up early and go to bed at a reasonable hour.

-His results showed that people with an IQ of less than 75 roughly went to bed around 11:41pm on a weeknight and rose at 7:20am.
-Whereas, those with an IQ of 125 and above didn’t go to sleep until approximately 12:29pm on a weeknight, rising at 7:52am.
-These times changed considerably on weekends, with the higher IQ’s choosing to stay in bed until 11am, whereas the lower IQ participants rose at around 10am.
+His results showed that people with an IQ of less than 75 roughly went to bed around 11:41 pm on a weeknight and rose at 7:20 am.
+Whereas, those with an IQ of 125 and above didn’t go to sleep until approximately 12:29 am on a weeknight, rising at 7:52 am.